TFlexSoom-School/MazeOfDreamz/BluetoothConnection/README.md

 sudo apt-get install bluetooth libbluetooth-dev sudo pip install pybluez==0.22   //this is for python 2.7, 0.23 is for python 3

-## next you need to configure the some files, use the following command:
+## Next you need to configure the some files, use the following command:

 sudo nano /etc/systemd/system/dbus-org.bluez.service